Rory Calhoun

 Rory Calhoun (born Francis Timothy McCown, August 8, 1922 – April 28, 1999) was an American film and television actor.
-He starred in numerous Westerns in the 1950s and 1960s, and appeared in supporting roles in films such as How to Marry a Millionaire (1953).
+He starred in numerous Westerns in the 1950s and 1960s, and appeared in supporting roles in films such as How to Marry a Millionaire (1953) and Motel Hell (1980).

 Life and career

 1922–1943: Troubled early life

 Francis Timothy McCown was born in Los Angeles, California, the son of Elizabeth Cuthbert and Floyd Conley McCown, a professional gambler.
 He spent his early years in Santa Cruz, California.
 He was of Irish ancestry.
 At age 13, he stole a revolver, for which he was sent to the California Youth Authority's Preston School of Industry reformatory at Ione, California.
 He escaped while in the adjustment center (jail within the jail).

 He left home at 17 to escape beatings from his stepfather and began hot-wiring cars.

 After robbing several jewelry stores, he stole a car and drove it across state lines.
-This made it a federal offense, and, when he was recaptured, he was sentenced to three years in prison.
+This was a federal offense, so when he was recaptured, he was sentenced to three years in prison.
 He served his sentence at the United States Medical Center for Federal Prisoners in Springfield, Missouri.
 He remained there until he was paroled shortly before his 21st birthday.

-Calhoun worked at a number of odd jobs, including as a mechanic, a logger in California's redwoods, a hard-rock miner in Nevada, a cowboy in Arizona, a fisherman, a truck driver, a crane operator, and a forest firefighter.
+Calhoun worked at a number of odd jobs, including as a mechanic, logger in California's redwoods, hard-rock miner in Nevada, cowboy in Arizona, fisherman, truck driver, crane operator, and forest firefighter.

 1944–1945: Early acting credits as Frank McCown

 In January 1944, he met actor Alan Ladd while riding horseback in the Hollywood Hills.
 Impressed with Calhoun's physique, Ladd introduced him to his wife Sue Carol, who was a talent agent.
-She arranged for him to have a screen test at 20th Century Fox, and he was cast in uncredited roles for Something for the Boys (1944), and Sunday Dinner for a Soldier (1944).
+She arranged for him to have a screen test at 20th Century Fox, and he was cast in uncredited roles for Something for the Boys (1944) and Sunday Dinner for a Soldier (1944).
 He had a one-line role in a Laurel and Hardy comedy, The Bullfighters (1945), credited under the name Frank McCown.

 He also appeared in Where Do We Go from Here?
 (1945), The Great John L. (1945) (as Gentleman Jim Corbett), and Nob Hill (1945).

-"I liked the money it brought in", said Calhoun.
+"I liked the money it brought in," said Calhoun.
 "And I felt it would be nice to go back to forestry with a neat bank roll when these fellows found me out.
 I never had any feeling I'd make good."